mattbierner/ssf.js/README.md

 # Default Formatters #
 A simple set of default formatters are provided with SSF.
-Custom Formatters also demonstrates writting a custom formatter.
+Custom Formatters also demonstrates writing a custom formatter.

 ## Undefined Formatter ##
 Returns an empty string in all cases.